Case DescriptionCase Type: Whistleblower

 Organizations: Aurora Behavioral Healthcare – Santa Rosa, LLC and Signature Healthcare Services, LLC

 In 2018, Valerian Law, P.C. and Sanford Heisler Sharp filed Brooke v.
-Aurora Behavioral Healthcare-Santa Rosa, LLC et al. alleging that understaffing and related issues caused pervasive Cal-OSHA violations at a Santa Rosa behavioral healthcare hospital operated by Signature Healthcare Services, LLC, one of the largest privately-held behavioral health hospital conglomerates in the U.S. Using PAGA, the plaintiff sought to recover Labor Code penalties on behalf of the State of California for unlawful working conditions experienced by nurses and other hospital staff.
+Aurora Behavioral Healthcare-Santa Rosa, LLC et al. The lawsuit alleged that understaffing and related issues caused pervasive Cal-OSHA violations at a Santa Rosa behavioral healthcare hospital operated by Signature Healthcare Services, LLC.
+Using PAGA, we sought to recover Labor Code penalties on behalf of the State of California for unlawful working conditions experienced by nurses and other hospital staff.

 1350 Avenue of the Americas